Ada-Developers-Academy/core-unit-2/intro-to-sql/sql-setup.md

 - Any column constraints
 - Which column is the primary key

-All of these properties can change (and columns can be added and removed).
+All of these properties can be changed (and columns can be added and removed).
 Only the name is required.

 This is the SQL syntax for creating a table: